PseudoDevs/IamGhost/FATAL12.md

-Last updated: 2024-04-02 17:15:35
+Last updated: 2024-04-02 17:16:11
-Random Quote: Go to your bosom: Knock there and ask your heart what it doth know. - William Shakespeare
+Random Quote: Some people go to priests; others to poetry; I to my friends. - Virginia Woolf